samyuktha-satishkumar/Cyclistic-Bike-Share-Analysis/README.md

 I used Python's os library to scan the data folder and automatically list all 12 files.
 Then, I built a quick loop to read each file one by one and used pd.concat() to stack them vertically into a single consolidated master table containing all **5,697,455** rows.
 **Python code :** [Data Combining](./1.%20Data%20Combining.py)

-#### 2. Trip Durations
-Converted the started_at and ended_at time columns from plain text strings into real datetime64 objects so Python can calculate chronological differences.
-Created a new column called ride_length to compute the total duration of each bike trip in minutes.
+#### 2: Transforming Time Fields & Feature Engineering
+The raw timestamp columns (started_at and ended_at) initially loaded as text strings (object data types), which prevented mathematical calculations.
+Additionally, the dataset lacked clear columns to measure how long each trip lasted or to see which days of the week were busiest.

+I converted both timestamp columns into proper datetime64[ns] format using pd.to_datetime().
+I then calculated a new column called ride_length by finding the difference between the end and start times in minutes, and extracted a day_of_week column using .dt.day_name() to track trip schedules.
+**Python code :** [Time transformation](

 ```python
 # Convert 'started_at' and 'ended_at' columns to datetime objects